Mine Safety and Health Administration: Mine Act and creation of MSHA

+Respirator regulations

+MSHA inherited regulatory power of respirators from the Bureau of Mines, which was shared with NIOSH until the passage of 42 CFR Part 84, which withdrew MSHA's involvement from the approval process of respirators.

 Modern regulations

 Modern mining regulation in the United States is carried out by MSHA and governed by The Federal Mine Safety and Health Act of 1977 and MSHA's Program Policy Manual Volume III.

-On January 27, 2012 as required under the Dodd–Frank Wall Street Reform and Consumer Protection Act, the Securities and Exchange Commission adopted final rules which require covered SEC-reporting issuers that are “operator(s)” (or that has a subsidiary that is an “operator”) of a “coal or other mine” to disclose certain mine safety violations, citations and orders and related matters for each coal or other mine that they operate.
-Covered mine “operator(s)” are also required to file a current report on Form 8-K to disclose the receipt of certain orders and notices from the U.S. Labor Department’s Mine Safety and Health Administration (MSHA) related to a coal or other mine that they operate.
+On January 27, 2012 as required under the Dodd–Frank Wall Street Reform and Consumer Protection Act, the Securities and Exchange Commission adopted final rules which require covered SEC-reporting issuers that are "operator(s)" (or that has a subsidiary that is an "operator") of a "coal or other mine" to disclose certain mine safety violations, citations and orders and related matters for each coal or other mine that they operate.
+Covered mine "operator(s)" are also required to file a current report on Form 8-K to disclose the receipt of certain orders and notices from the U.S. Labor Department's Mine Safety and Health Administration (MSHA) related to a coal or other mine that they operate.